What Is Earth Hour? When Is Earth Hour 2026 and Why Do People Turn Off Lights?

 Starting with 35 countries and 400 cities in 2008, by now Earth Hour has united more than 190 countries including China, Bulgaria, India, Japan, Russia, Turkey, Uganda, and others.

-Why turn off lights on Earth Hour?
+Why do people turn off lights for Earth Hour?

 Turning off lights is the main symbol of your commitment to the Earth Hour movement.
 This is a simple action that helps to draw attention towards serious environmental issues.